Azure/cloud-scale-data-for-devs-guide/docs/scaling-in-cosmos-db.md

 ![Screenshot showing the manual scale settings.](./media/scaling-in-cosmos-db/manual-scale-settings.png)

 Autoscale works better in cases where your traffic ebbs and flows.
 If you choose to configure your container to use the Autoscale setting, you need to specify the maximum number of RU/s required by the resource.
-Your Azure Cosmos DB container will scale from 10% of max RU/s to the max RU s.
+Your Azure Cosmos DB container will scale from 10% of max RU/s to the max RU/s.

 ## Learn more